kamilsk/retry/README.md

 ### Autologin

-This example shows how to extend the library to solve a problem with authentication.
+This example shows how to extend the library to solve a problem with authentication using classifier.

 ```go
 type AuthError struct{}